How Leading Retailers Are Capturing 75-90% of Recoveries in the Current Fiscal Year

 Keith Rosser from John Lewis Partnership noted the transformation:

-Implementation Considerations for Accelerated AP Profit Recovery
+Implementation Considerations for Accelerated AP Profit Recovery Audits

 Organizations undergoing system conversions or ERP migrations find particular value in accelerated audits.
 Rather than waiting months to discover migration errors, early detection allows course correction while implementation teams remain engaged.
 In one case, PRGX identified a calculation error in a client’s new system—feedback that would have taken over a year to surface under traditional timelines.
 The client addressed the issue within a couple of months.